 As the Covid-19 pandemic continues to wreak havoc on our physical lives, this month’s A/W 2021 menswear shows are taking place largely online.
 But a lack of a physical audience doesn’t make for a lack of creativity, and designers continue to evolve using alternative digital mediums.
-Here, we round-up the brands that are catching our attention, from Pitti to Paris.
+Here, we round-up the brands that are catching our attention, and determining the fashion trends of 2021, from Pitti to Paris.

 The show’s AMO-designed set - a series of rooms swathed in shaggy faux fur, marble and resin - reflected the starting point of the collection: ‘The need to feel, the pleasure of tactility.’
 Raf Simons and Miuccia Prada’s sophomore creative outing centred around a star piece - the intarsia knit long john - which as a second skin, was layered under pinstripe suits, paired atop of shirts and roll necks, or popped beneath brightly-hued oversized coats.
 The effect nodded to the odd style rituals we’ve picked up in the post pandemic world, like the Zoom meetings attended in smarts and slacks or evening wear paired with indoors shoes.
 Silhouettes were simultaenously concealing and revealing, swathed or stood away from the frame, like XL MA-1 bomber jackets (a Simons favourite) imagined in fuschia leather and all-in-ones swathed in retro patterns.
 ‘Juxtaposition of colour, juxtaposition of softness and hardness, to express the reality of the world,’ Simons explained of the collection, as part of a Q+A after the show’s live stream, featuring questions from students around the world.